HaiboLi99/HaiboLi99.github.io/_pages/research.md

 \|Lx\|_{2}\leq \delta .
 $$

-This project focuses on analyzing GSVD from new perpectives, which leads to new numerical methods for its computation, and also new understanding and computation of the above matrix pair problems.
+This project focuses on analyzing GSVD from new perpectives, which leads to new numerical methods for its computation, and also new understanding and computation of the above matrix-pair problems.

 Here are several related papers: